Brian-Masheti/rentowl/README.md

 ## 🌟 Highlighted Features

+### Caretaker Actions (Landlord Dashboard)
+- View a real-time activity log of all caretaker actions across properties
+- Filter, search, and export caretaker actions (CSV)
+- See action details: who did what, when, and where (property)
+- Automated logging for maintenance resolutions and other key events
+- Real-time updates via Socket.io—no refresh needed
+- Rate limiting for API protection
+- Fully documented API (see Swagger docs at `/api/docs`)

 ### Advanced Assign Caretaker to Property Menu
 - Assign caretakers to properties with a modern, interactive table
 - View caretaker contact info, workload, and status directly in the menu